Welcome Home, Soldier Boys: Plot

 Danny tries to vandalise a gas-pump in order to steal gas from it, when someone peers out the window with a shotgun and shoots at the gang, before eventually being shot by one of the gang members in retaliation.
 The rest of the gang eventually arm up and go on a killing spree, killing everybody in the village and subsequently destroying various vehicles and houses.
-The gang begin to experience intense memories of their time in Vietnam and dress up in uniform taking the village as their own, almost like a compound of their own.
+The gang begin to experience intense memories of their time in Vietnam and dress up in uniform - taking the village as their own, almost like a compound of their own.

-Amidst the chaos, the National Guard are called in to dispatch the soldier replete with a convoy of armoured vehicles and a helicopter.
+Amidst the chaos, the National Guard are called in to dispatch the soldiers, replete with a convoy of armoured vehicles and a helicopter.
 The gang manage to shoot the helicopter down with a rocket launcher.
 The National Guard attempt to dispatch the soldiers by throwing gas bombs down on the area causing the gang to slowly suffocate.
-A troop of National Guardsmen wearing gas masks slowly march towards the gang each with a rifle in hand, and the gang decide to retaliate against the guardsmen by throwing grenades at them and trying to shoot them, but each of them are shot dead by the guardsmen.
+A troop of National Guardsmen wearing gas masks slowly march towards the gang, each with a rifle in hand, and the gang decide to retaliate against the guardsmen by throwing grenades at them and trying to shoot them, but each of them are shot dead by the guardsmen.

 The final shot is of an unknown woman walking slowly among the carnage resulting from the massacre, over a voice-over of Danny reading the Oath of Enlistment at the recruitment centre.